CharlesSS07/blender-python-nodes/README.md

 # Goals:

-  1. be able to make crazy tiktoks of people without them knowing using only nf
+  1. be able to make crazy tiktoks of people without them knowing using only dfs

-  2. make well-selling nft art
+  2. make ai-augmented art directly in blender

-  3. demonstrate societal changing capicy of nf
+  3. demonstrate societal changing capicy of dfs

-  4. finish before end of summer